nwae/mex/README.md

 Human Level Description of extracting parameters from sentence WITHOUT technical regular expression syntax.

-Higher Level Abstraction to re.match() to extract parameters Never allow user to specify their own regex, this is the idea of this abstraction or simplification - always keep it simple, support a new var type if need.
+Higher Level Abstraction to re.match() to extract parameters.

+NEVER allow user to specify their own regex, this is the idea of mex abstraction or simplification - always keep it simple, support a new var type if needed.

 ### Programming Syntax